 One of the most essential topics covered is raising startup cash and the associated legal questions.
 The book guides you through choosing the right structure for your business and what types of licenses and permits you need.
 It tells you how to complete the contracts that are used to form a corporation.

-For anyone new to a business opportunity, the choices can be baffling.
+For anyone looking to discover a business opportunity, the choices can be baffling.
 Steingold provides step-by-step help that clears away the confusion.
 The book offers tips for negotiating a lease that is affordable.
 It tells you about creating binding contracts and how to protect your new business with the best insurance coverage.
 Expert advice like this can save a new company from making major mistakes that are costly and time-consuming to fix.

 It covers employee relations including hiring, firing and managing them.
 There is a section on protecting your personal assets and coping with the all-too-common financial problems.
 It tackles the messy subject of business taxes and offers guidance for not paying more than you need to.
 This updated version also includes information about current business tax laws and ways you can deduct the use of your home as a business expense.